MME 4.5 New Content Formats

 MME 4.5 New Content Formats – long-form versus short-form and micro-attention

-New platforms and services are appearing which cater to the micro-attention span – is the shorter attention-span driven by new technologies, or are new technologies developed to better deliver to digital natives’ desires?
+New platforms and services are appearing which cater to the micro-attention span.
+Is the shorter attention span driven by new technologies, or are new technologies developed to better deliver to digital natives palates?

 What are the implications for the paid-for advertising business?
+How is ad-tech adapting to deliver eye-balls and monetisation opportunities of short-form content and micro-attention?
 What are the new editorial and commercial relationships?
-How can micro-attention best be monetised?

 New Content Formats will explore questions such as:

-EXTRA early bird offer - SAVE up to 33% on tickets by getting yours by 31 March 2019.
+Early bird offer - SAVE up to 20% on tickets by getting yours by 31 May 2019.

 We are expanding the Music 4.5 seminars into Music, Media & Entertainment seminars and therefore also changing the name to MME 4.5.